johnkiddjr/PlexMatch-File-Generator/README.md

 - Fork the repo
 - Make your change
 - Submit a Pull Request, Ensure to include details of what problem is fixed, what is improved, etc. If it is in response to an issue, tag the issue on the PR
+- Submit your PR to merge into the Develop branch, merge requests to the main branch will be denied
 - Respond to and/or make changes based on PR comments